ContextMapper/contextmapper.github.io/_docs/language-reference/stakeholders.md

 </pre></div>
 </div>

-In addition, you can provide additional information for a stakeholder using the `description`, `incluence` and `interest` keywords:
+In addition, you can provide additional information for a stakeholder using the `description`, `influence` and `interest` keywords:

 <div class="highlight"><div class="highlight"><pre><span></span><span class="k">BoundedContext</span> <span class="n">ExampleContext</span>